Updated March 28, 2023

 A browser is an application program that provides a way to view and interact with all of the World Wide Web information.
 This includes Web pages, photos, and videos.
 Before the Web, the word “browser” originated as a generic term for user interfaces that enable you to access text files online.
 Today, many people can use web browsers to access the internet, and it is perceived almost as a necessity of how many people manage their everyday lives.

 From where we can download different browsers

-As long as your computer meets the browser specifications, more than one (or all) of the browser above might have been installed on your computer
+As long as your computer meets the browser specifications, more than one (or all) of the browsers above might have been installed on your computer.

 How Does Browser Work?

 Components of a Web Browser are given as follows:

 - User Interface: The user interface is an environment in which the user can use different choices such as the window address bar, back and forth button, menu and bookmarking.

 - Browser Engine: The UI and the rendering motor are linked as a bridge.
 It queries the rendition engine and manipulates it based on inputs from multiple user interfaces.

 - Networking: URLs are obtained via internet protocols such as HTTP and FTP.
 It manages all forms of communication and security on the Internet.
 In addition, a retrieved document can be used to store network traffic.